dylburger/dev-to-posts/publish-dev-to-articles-from-github.md

 ## **Why manage DEV posts in a Git repo?**

 I like writing code in [VS Code](https://code.visualstudio.com/), with all its keyboard shortcuts, plugins, and other goodies I've added to make it my own.

 So when I write Markdown in the DEV editor, I miss my local setup.
 That's the primary reason I set this up: **I get to write articles in my own editor, with my own shortcuts and tools**.

 But storing your articles in a Github repo carries other benefits:

 - Every change you make to an article is tracked in Git.
-You can compare the changes you made between versions, or revert to an older version if you need.
+You can compare the changes you made between versions, or revert to an older version.
 If you make your repo public, anyone can open a pull request to fix typos, broken links, and more.
 - You can run [Git hooks](https://git-scm.com/book/fa/v2/Customizing-Git-Git-Hooks) or [Github Actions](https://help.github.com/en/actions) to automate basic tasks: for example, you could run a script to validate your Markdown or spell check it before your change gets commited your repo.
-- You can trigger other, more complex automations on every `git push`.
+- You can trigger other, more complex automations on every `git push` using [Pipedream](https://pipedream.com) workflows.
 For example, once you publish your article to DEV, you could automatically post its link to Twitter.

 ## **How to set this up**